 6. Scalper, Huangniu or Piaofanzi in Chinese, refers to those who buy tickets repeatedly and resell them at higher prices.
 This practice is of course illegal and it is not recommended to buy tickets from them.
 Some sell fake ones that are difficult to distinguish from the real ones.
 We supplied samples with some facts below to identify the authenticity of a ticket.

-How to identify the authenticity of a train ticket?
+To identify the authenticity of a ticket

 2. Feel: The authentic one should be smooth to the touch.
 To be opposite, some fake ones may be rough feel, the words of which are easily to rub out or not neatly.